Keruspe/GPaste/README.md

     sudo make install
     sudo glib-compile-schemas /usr/share/glib-2.0/schemas/

-If you also want to build the legacy applet, you'll have to pass `--enable-vala --enable-applet` to configure.
+If you also want to build the status icon, you'll have to pass `--enable-applet` to configure.

 You can see everything I'll post about GPaste [there](http://www.imagination-land.org/tags/GPaste.html).